AFI World 9s logo

-Australian Football International is pleased to confirm that the AFI World 9s will return to Melbourne on Saturday 7 February, 2026!
+Australian Football International is pleased to confirm that the AFI World 9s will return to Melbourne in February 2027!

 History